appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 - Optional
   - `appium:preInstalledWDABundleId` to customize the WebDriverAgent bundle id Appium launches

-### Example steps
+### Example steps with Xcode

-1. Run test WebDriverAgent with Xcode
+1. Run WebDriverAgent with Xcode as test
-2. Stop the Xcode
+2. Stop the Xcode session
 3. Start an Appium session with the capabilities below:

 ```ruby